VBAndCs/ZML/README.md

 ZML is a tagged programming language designed to create Razor Views/Pages that do not have to contain any C#, VB.NET or F# code, so the Razor entirely looks like a normal XML file, that is valid to use in any ASP.NET app regardless of the programming language it uses.

 # Ver 1.1:
 I added support to use raw lambda expressions directly, instead of using the lambda tags, which yield long zml codes.
-(This is available on this repo now, but I didn't publish Ver 1.1 of the NuGet yet).
 For C# programmers, there were no problem in using lambdas directly, because the zml code is compiled to C# anyway.
 But VB.NET programmers couldn't use VB lambdas directly, becuase they wouldn't be converted to C# lambdas.
 Now, they can, but I made an improvement to VB lambda, because I don't like its syntax!
 So, The new syntax for the VB lambda expression `Function(x As Integer) x=1` will be 'Fn(x as Integer) => x+1` in ZML!